 While speaking here in the context of buying rather than selling, Buffett is still referring to this very same fundamental advantage of investing; the opportunity to profit from inactivity.

-Similarly, Graham too is referring to the same advantage of never being forced to sell; but again, in a different context — that of not letting oneself be emotionally influenced by external factors.
+Graham too has referred to the same advantage of never being forced to sell; but again, in a different context — that of not letting oneself be emotionally influenced by external factors such as recessions.

 But with a Covered Call strategy, one loses this most important advantage of choice.
 Now one can be forced to do something.
 When the price moves up, one is forced to sell one's holdings; and that too at a lower price than the stock price, thereby incurring a loss of profit; which is a loss nonetheless.

 Perhaps one could speculate with this strategy using penny stocks, or other cheap stocks which have poor fundamentals and are unlikely to rise.
 But it would definitely not be advisable to risk one's primary value portfolio on such a strategy.